psi4/psi4/doc/sphinxman/source/dftd3.rst

 All parameters characterizing the dispersion correction are taken from `Grimme's website <https://www.chemie.uni-bonn.de/pctc/mulliken-center/software/dft-d3/get-the-current-version-of-dft-d3>`_ or else from the literature.
+With s-dftd3, parameters are also tabulated in the program source.

 Running DFTD3 or DFTD4
 ~~~~~~~~~~~~~~~~~~~~~~